2lineok/Optimal-Control/README.md

 ## 📘 Overview

-This project develops a **reaction-diffusion PDE-based optimal control framework** to model and optimize anti-amyloid beta (Aβ) treatment strategies in Alzheimer’s disease (AD).
+This project develops a **reaction-diffusion PDE-based optimal control framework** to model and optimize anti-amyloid beta (Aβ) treatment strategies in Alzheimer's disease (AD).
 The method integrates:

 - **Spatially explicit PDE modeling** of amyloid-beta plaque dynamics,
 - **Finite Element Method (FEM)** for numerical solution,